robinssq/api-docs/docs/tagmerchant.rst

 **Full Example**

-Below is an example of what your implementation might look like.
+The example below is what your implementation might look like.
 However, don't copy and paste it as is.
 Insert the checkout information from your own page into our data layer using Javascript before loading the Narrativ tag.

 Remember to replace "accountname" with your Narrativ account name.